pradeshgv/portfolio/README.md

 4. **Customize the styling** using Tailwind CSS classes in the `styles` directory.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

 Feel free to fork this repository and use it to create your own portfolio.
-If you have any questions or suggestions, please [open an issue](https://github.com/pradeshgv/portfolio/issues).
+If you have any questions or suggestions, please [open an issue](https://github.com/your-username/your-portfolio/issues).